 01. Applicant Health Inspection.
-The Department may request a copy of an applicants’ most recent state, federal or third-party health inspection, if applicable.
+The Department may request a copy of an applicant’s most recent state, federal or third-party health inspection, if applicable.
 Such inspection records will be kept on file for one (1) year.
 (3-15-22)

 02. Applicant Licenses or Registrations.
 If the applicant is regulated by the Department, the applicant must meet all state laws and Department regulations.
 (3-15-22)